ChatGPT Canvas Workflow: Edit Long Docs Without Full Rewrites

 before doing it.

-This is the single biggest improvement to my Canvas hit rate — it dramatically reduces “helpful” rewrites of paragraphs I didn’t want touched.
+This is the single biggest improvement to a Canvas hit rate.
+It sharply reduces the “helpful” rewrites of paragraphs you never asked it to touch.

 Quality check

-• Diff against the previous version.
+• Open Show changes and read the diff.
 If you can’t tell what changed, the edit was too broad.

-• For code: run it.
-Canvas’s inline review is not a substitute for actually executing the function.
+• For code, run it.
+The inline review is not a substitute for actually executing the function.

-• Check that links, citations, and numbers survived the edit.
-Canvas drops these more than chat does.
+• Confirm links, citations, and numbers survived.
+Canvas drops these more often than plain chat does.

 How to reuse this workflow

-• Save a canvas-edit-prompts.md with your top 5 selection-scoped prompts (tighten, expand, simplify-tone, add-example, fact-check-this-paragraph).
+• Keep a canvas-edit-prompts.md with your top five selection-scoped prompts: tighten, expand, simplify-tone, add-example, fact-check-this-paragraph.

-• For recurring document types — weekly updates, release notes, retros — keep a starter Canvas you duplicate and edit, instead of starting from blank each time.
+• For recurring document types (weekly updates, release notes, retros), keep a starter Canvas you duplicate and edit instead of starting from a blank document.

 • For code refactors, keep a separate Canvas per file.
 Cross-file refactors are where Canvas’s context starts to leak.